wwarriner/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 ![!Containers docker image.](./images/containers_docker_image.png)

-- Tag `alpine` to push into UAB GitLab registry.
-We need to have the UAB GitLab registry name to push.
+- Tag `alpine` to push into Code.rc registry.
+We need to have the Code.rc registry name to push.
 It will show the default command on the container registry page.
 Copy these commands for future reference.
 The tag is `test` here.

 ```bash
 sudo docker tag alpine:latest code.rc.uab.edu:4567/rc-data-science/build-and-push-container/alpinegitlab:test